akihikodaki/dts/test_plans/rteflow_priority_test_plan.rst

 when priority is active, flows are identified into 2 category:
-High priority as permission stage that maps to switch/ACL, Low priority as distribution stage that maps to fdir, a no destination high priority rule is not acceptable, since it may be overwritten by a low priority rule due to cvl FXP behavior.
+High priority as permission stage that maps to switch/ACL, Low priority as distribution stage that maps to fdir, a no destination high priority rule is not acceptable, since it may be overwritten by a low priority rule due to Intel® Ethernet 800 Series FXP behavior.

 Note: Since these tests are focus on priority, the patterns in tests are examples.